sval-rs/sval/README.md

         // `text_fragment` accepts a string borrowed for `'sval`.
         //
-        // Implementations of `Value` will send borrowed data if they can fn text_fragment(&mut self, fragment: &'sval str) -> Result {
+        // Implementations of `Value` will send borrowed data if they can. fn text_fragment(&mut self, fragment: &'sval str) -> Result {
-            // Allow either independent strings, or fragments of a single borrowed string if !self.seen_fragment {
+            // Allow either independent strings, or fragments of a single borrowed string. if !self.seen_fragment {
                 self.extracted = Some(fragment);
                 self.seen_fragment = true;